What, Exactly, Is an Employee?

 Employees Have Differences in How They Are Classified and Paid

 An employee is an individual who was hired by an employer to do a specific job.
 The employee is hired by the employer after an application and interview process results in his or her selection as an employee.
-This selection occurs after the applicant is found by the employer to be the most qualified applicant to do the job.
+This selection occurs after the applicant is found by the employer to be the most qualified of their applicants to do the job for which they are hiring.

 This is always a risk that the employer takes because they need to employ people who can do the work required to perform a particular job.
 You can only learn just so much in an interview and selection process.
 The rest you learn after the employee starts the job.

 Most employees who work in service or product creating roles have a narrow range of potential salary offers since their jobs are defined with a salary range and benefits in mind.
-Employees who are senior leaders and managers are more likely to receive their job offer in an employment contract.
+Employees who are senior leaders and managers are more likely to receive their job offer in an employment contract that is individually negotiated by them.

 What Does an Employee Do?